 Review issues that pose challenges to the free flow of information for adequate resolution.
 [C2] Employees should feel free to raise safety concerns, both to their management and to the NRC, without fear of retaliation.

+Specific Guidance

-When conducting interviews with or observing other activities involving licensee personnel and/or long-term contractors (i.e., those that have been working at the site for at least six months) during the inspection, inspectors should be sensitive to areas and issues that may represent challenges to the free flow of information, such as areas where employees may be reluctant to raise concerns or report issues in the program.
+When conducting interviews with or observing other activities involving licensee personnel and/or long-term contractors (i.e., those that have been working at the site for at least six months) during the inspection, inspectors should be sensitive to areas and issues that may represent challenges to the free flow of information, such as areas where employees may be reluctant to raise concerns or report issues in the PI&R program.
 [C2]

+To assess the licensee’s environment for raising concerns, and to determine whether impediments exist to the establishment of a SCWE, inspectors should interview a number of licensee personnel and, if applicable, long-term contractors.
+These interviews should focus on the willingness of these personnel to raise safety concerns to supervisors/management or through the PI&R program, their knowledge of alternative avenues for raising concerns, and whether they have experienced or heard of anything perceived as retaliation for raising concerns.

+Inspectors may conduct these interviews by one of several methods: as a supplement to other discussions with personnel about PI&R issues, as standalone one-on-one interviews with select personnel, or by conducting focus group interviews.
+Focus group interviews are permissible only when the inspector facilitating the focus group has received training in conducting focus groups; it is strongly preferred that the facilitator be qualified as a Safety Culture Assessor per IMC 1245 Appendix C12.

+During inspection preparation and performance, readily available indications of licensee SCWE (e.g., licensee SCWE survey results, NRC allegation data, licensee employee concerns program records, Nuclear Safety Culture Monitoring Panel inputs, and resident input) should be reviewed to determine an appropriate scope for assessing the SCWE via on-site interviews and/or focus groups.
+To the extent practicable, personnel interviewed should be mostly nonsupervisory and should represent a cross-section of the licensee’s organizational departments (e.g., operations, maintenance, engineering, security, etc.).
+If possible, the experience levels of the personnel should vary; both newer and mid-career individuals should be included.
+Focus group interviews should similarly cover a cross-section of the licensee’s organizational departments and should include people with a variety of experience levels.
+Each focus group should only include personnel at the same supervisory level and may be supplemented by individual discussions with managers or supervisors.

+Appendix A to this procedure provides a list of questions that may be used to assess SCWE in interviews or focus groups.

 Interviewing long-term contractors would allow inspectors to assess the SCWE of a group of individuals that have worked at the site for extended periods of time and impacted plant operations and safety.
 Inspectors should also obtain insights about the SCWE during their review of the licensee’s most recent safety culture and other relevant assessments.
 Inspectors should be sensitive to similarities and differences between the results of their SCWE interviews with plant staff and the results of the licensee’s safety culture and other relevant assessments.